gyrogovernance/science/docs/Findings/Analysis_Balance_Index.md

 3. **Static equilibrium cosmology**: A mathematically consistent alternative to ΛCDM where apparent expansion is a geometric optical illusion from UV-IR conjugacy
 4. **Dark energy elimination**: No need for dark energy as a physical component; the "acceleration" reflects geometric distortion near the BU closure state

-These align with CGM's black hole universe framework where r_s/R_H = 1.0000 ± 0.0126 and the 2.07% aperture (from m_p) enables interior observation.
+These align with CGM's black hole universe framework where r_s/R_H = 1.0000 ± 0.0126 and the 2.07% aperture (from m_a) enables interior observation.

 ### 8.4 Connection to Fundamental Physics